kinectron/kinectron/memory-bank/activeContext.md

   5. Made all streams lossy by default to prioritize real-time performance over complete data
   6. This approach maintains real-time performance even on slower networks
   7. Prioritizes fresh data over complete data, which is critical for interactive applications

+- **Removing legacy API from client implementation**:
+  1. Identified issue where the legacy API was included in the modern code
+  2. Removed the legacy `Kinectron` class implementation from `index.js`
+  3. Renamed `kinectron-modern.js` to `kinectron.js` to establish it as the only implementation
+  4. Updated import paths and removed code that attached to the window object
+  5. Simplified exports to only include the modern API components
+  6. This change supports our version 1.0.0 release as a clean break from legacy code
+  7. Benefits include reduced bundle size, simplified maintenance, and a cleaner API